A-ZHANG1/coursequestionbank/README.md

 ## Deployment

 Currently set up to deploy to Heroku.
-There is a Websolr worker that periodically re-indexes the questions so that keyword search will work; you can run it manually with `heroku run rake sunspot:solr:reindex`
+Websolr worker supposed to periodically re-indexes the questions so that keyword search will work; you can run it manually with `heroku run rake sunspot:solr:reindex`, however, Websolr addon costs $20/month therefore the Heroku Deployment is currently not working.
+Cloud 9 hosting instance can be provided upon GSI's request.

 ## To Do